securityinfive/Unzipper/README.md

 This script is intended to be ran from the 'root' directory where your ZIP files are stored.

+The long version is you also need to know where you PY script is located.

 For example your ZIP files are stored in **C:\Downloads\ZIPs**

 Open your Python editor of choice or a terminal windows and navigate to **C:\Downloads\ZIPs** then run the **Unzipper.py** file.